 12. Add the mixture to the saucepan and cook over moderately low heat, whisking constantly, until thickened to a pudding consistency, about 1 minute.

 13. Whisk in the reserved 1/2 teaspoon of grated zest and the marmalade.
 Scrape the mixture into a medium bowl and let cool until lukewarm, about 30 minutes.
+If you put into a shallower, glass bowl and spread it out, it will cool much faster than the recommended 30 minutes.

 14. In a medium bowl, beat the egg whites with a hand mixer at medium speed until soft peaks form.
 15. Fold the whites into the cooled orange mixture until well blended.